 If you have used one or more of your vehicles to earn business income over the past year, you can claim the related expenses as a business expense on your income tax in the U.S. and Canada by using a mileage log.
-(What Motor Vehicle Expenses Can You Claim on Income Tax? details what expenses you can claim and how to claim them.)
 But as always, if you want to deduct these expenses, you need to substantiate your claim with evidence in the form of an automobile mileage log book.

 How to Keep a CRA Mileage Log